It Takes More Than a Pretty Face to Fall in Love: Manga

 Written and illustrated by Karin Anzai, It Takes More Than a Pretty Face to Fall in Love was serialized in Hakusensha's shōjo manga magazine Hana to Yume from July 20, 2020, to September 20, 2025.
-Its chapters have been compiled into sixteen tankōbon volumes as of November 2025.
+Its chapters have been compiled into seventeen tankōbon volumes as of March 2026.

 The manga is licensed digitally in English by Comikey.
 In September 2024, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in February 2025.